A general framework for inference on algorithm-agnostic variable importance: Estimation and inference

 \begin{thm} If conditions (A1)--(A2) and (B1')--(B2') hold, then $v_n^*$ is an asymptotically linear estimator of $v_0$ with influence function equal to $\phi_0:x\mapsto \dot{V}(f_0,P_0;\delta_z-P_0)$, that is, under sampling from $P_0$.
 If conditions (A3)--(A4) also hold, then $v^*_n$ is nonparametric efficient. \end{thm}

 The cross-fitted construction can be used to obtain an improved estimator $v^*_{n,s}$ of $v_{0,s}$ as well, thereby resulting in a cross-fitted estimator $\psi^*_{n,s}:=v^*_{n}-v^*_{n,s}$ of the VIM value $\psi_{0,s}$.
-We summarize the construction of $\psi^*_{n,s}$ in Algorithm \ref{alg:cv_est}, and provide the explicit form of $\psi^*_{n,s}$ for Examples 1--4 in the Supplementary Material.
+Cross-fitting can also be used to obtain an improved estimator $\tau_{n,s,*}^2$ of the asymptotic variance $\tau^2_{0,s}$.
+We summarize this construction in Algorithm~\ref{alg:cv_est}, and provide the explicit form of $\psi^*_{n,s}$ for Examples 1--4 in the Supplementary Material.
 As before, Theorem \ref{thm:cv} readily provides conditions under which $v_{n,s}^*$ is an asymptotically linear and nonparametric efficient estimator of $v_{0,s}$, and so, under which $\psi_{n,s}^*$ is an asymptotically linear and nonparametric efficient estimator of the VIM value $\psi_{0,s}$.
 Based on these theoretical results as well as numerical experiments, we recommend this implementation whenever machine learning tools are used to estimate $f_0$ and $f_{0,s}$.